wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 7.0.0 will be Perl 5.32.0 but enforce a [Perl Protocol Declaration](Perl-Protocol-Declaration) before any code is parsed.

-# Dual Life modules

-One of the goals of 7.0 will be to eat our own dog food.
-As much code as possible will be brought up to 7.0 standards to set an example of how code should be used.
-This also provides a platform to prove that the standards work without issue.

-Some dual life modules may present a challenge using 7.0.
-In some cases, it may be necessary to turn off some features temporarily until a better fix can be found.
-As an example, prototypes are only compatible with subroutine signatures as of Perl 5.20.0.
-So Test::Simple would either have to stop using prototypes or have `use if $] < 5.20 no feature 'signatures';` in its code.

-As part of the research for this project we have reached out to some authors and found some of the CPAN maintained dual life modules to be unmaintained.
-On a case by case basis, it may be wise to move the modules from cpan/ to dist/ in order to provide better maintenance.

 # Requirements for shipping Perl 7

 The goal for 7.0 is to keep the scope as limited as possible to assure a rapid release of 7 so development of 7.1 can start as soon as possible.
 The more scope we add to 7.0, the more risk we add that it cannot be delivered in a timely fashion.